jianrong7/cvwo-fe/README.md

+# Feature ideas so I don't forget

+- Generate post with ChatGPT
+- Login should have a remember me function

-# CVWO Assignment Sample React App
+## CVWO Assignment Sample React App

 This sample React app is provided to help you experiment and practice web development fundamentals.
 It shows how certain functionality can be implemented.